Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Recovery of the Cosmological Parameters

 \item The density field is obtained by taking the tracers (generically denoted with subscript $t$ representing, galaxy luminosity, number or halo mass) and placing them onto a padded three-dimensional grid.
 In the flux-limited cases, this includes weighting the galaxies (see Section \ref{sec:applying}).
 The density field is composed of every object that could be observed given the relevant flux limits, so both objects classified as central and satellites are used.

 Then, based on the density of tracers, we calculate the density perturbation field, $\delta\sbr{t}(\boldsymbol{r})$, and smooth it in Fourier space using a Gaussian smoothing kernel of radius 4 \h Mpc.
-This smoothing scale is chosen based on HH21.
+This smoothing scale is chosen based on the values used in C15 and HH21.